-The taxable income from intellectual property is determined by deducting all direct expenses, such as capital allowances and interest, and an additional 80% of net profit (income less direct expenses).
+The taxable income from intellectual property is determined by deducting all direct expenses, such as capital allowances and interest, and an additional 80% of net profit as calculated using the modified nexus fraction.
 Consequently, the effective tax rate is less than 2.5%.